samjhooker/typie/README.md

 > hold a key. say the thing. it's typed.
 > a native macos dictation engine that answers in under 100 ms and never touches the internet.

-yes, it's just another transcription app. there are roughly forty of them now. three launched while you were reading this sentence.
+yes, it's just another transcription app.
+Powered locally by [Nvidia Parakeet](https://huggingface.co/nvidia/parakeet-tdt-0.6b-v3)

-most of them share one design decision: your voice goes to their cloud, and you pay rent on your own voice. typie makes the opposite bet - **all inference local, zero backend, sub-100 ms end-to-end** - and turns that constraint into the product.
+most existing transcription apps share a common design decision: your voice goes to their cloud, and you pay rent on your own voice. typie makes the opposite bet - **all inference local, zero backend, sub-100 ms end-to-end** - and turns that constraint into the product.

 ## what it actually is